How to Handle Errors and Debug Barcode Operations in C#

 using System.Diagnostics;

-// Lightweight wrapper for structured observability
+// Lightweight wrapper that adds structured JSON observability to every read call.

 BarcodeResults ReadWithDiagnostics(string filePath, BarcodeReaderOptions options)